mf2vec-dev/mf2ff/docs/user-guide.md

   The value `charcode + charext*256` determines the code point in the input encoding.\
   The values of `charcode` and `charext` should not exceed 4095.99998 and can not exceed 32767.99998.\
   This is compatible to METAFONT as long as $0 \le{}$`charext`${}\le 255$ and the restrictions of METAFONT are kept in mind for glyphs with same `charcode` but different `charext`.
-- Define `charcode` and passing a hexadecimal string to `ASCII`:\
+- Passing a hexadecimal string to `ASCII`:\
   In plain METAFONT this is equivalent to specifying the first argument of `beginchar` as a hexadecimal string.\
   The option `charcode-from-last-ASCII-hex-arg` needs to be active.\
-  The value of the hexadecimal string passed to `ASCII` determines the code point in the input encoding.\
+  The value of the hexadecimal string passed to `ASCII` determines either the unicode value if the string starts with `U+`, or the code point in the input encoding otherwise.\
   This is *not* compatible to METAFONT, `ASCII` evaluates to the ASCII value of the first character in the argument.
 - Define `charcode` as `-1` and `glyph_unicode` (optionally define `glyph_name`):\
   In plain METAFONT this is equivalent to specifying the first argument of `beginchar` as `-1` or an empty string (`""`) and defining `glyph_unicode`.\